Bojana Vunturišević

 Bojana Vunturišević (Бојана Вунтуришевић; born 6 March 1985) is a Serbian singer-songwriter.
 Born in Požarevac and raised in Kostolac, she rose to prominence as the lead singer of Svi na pod!.
-In 2015, Vunutrišević began her solo career and has released two critically acclaimed albums: Daljine (2017) and Ljubav (2023).
-Additionally, she has written hit-singles for other prominent regional artists, such as Nataša Bekvalac, Sara Jo, Senidah and Franka.
+Since pursuing a solo career in 2015, Vunutrišević has released two critically acclaimed albums: Daljine (2017) and Ljubav (2023).
+Additionally, she has written hit-singles for other prominent regional artists, such as Nataša Bekvalac, Sara Jo, Senidah, Franka and Seka Aleksić.

 Career

 Beginnings with bands

 Vunturišević began her professional music career as a member of underground bands The Root Out and MistakeMistake.
 She gained popularity alongside Svi na pod!, which was founded in 2007.
 After releasing two albums with the band: Prvi (2011) and Mladost (2014), she decided to pursue a solo career in 2015.

 Solo career

 On 21 April 2017, Vunturišević released her critically acclaimed debut solo album Daljine under Mascom Records.
 It was preceded by the single "Kese, etikete".
 As a part of her album tour, she held a concert at the Belgrade Youth Center on 19 May 2018.
 In June the following year, Vunturišević began collaborating with Bassivity Digital through which she released "Promašaj".
-The single was subsequently taken off music platforms alongside "Mili mili" by Sara Jo, which was written by Vunturišević, by company Tim Drum Music (TDM).
-Two months later, she made a statement that TDM, which was supposed to represent her copyright, was negligent of her music and also censored her work outside Mascom Records, whom the company is associated with.
+The single was subsequently taken off music platforms alongside "Mili mili" by Sara Jo, which had been written by Vunturišević, by company Tim Drum Music (TDM).
+Two months later, she made a statement accusing TDM, which was supposed to represent her copyright, of being negligent with her music and also of censoring her work outside Mascom Records, whom the company is associated with.
 Due to legal issues, Vunturišević took a hiatus from releasing music until she reached a settlement with TDM in March 2020 and officially parted her ways with Mascom.

-In September 2022, Vunturišević performed in Tašmajdan Hall during the EuroPride manifestation, hosted by Belgrade.
+In September 2022, Vunturišević performed at Tašmajdan Hall during the EuroPride manifestation, hosted in Belgrade.
 On 11 February 2023, she released her second album Ljubav under Bassivity Digital.
 It produced three singles: "Money" (2021), "Madrina" and the title track (2022).
 To promote the album, Vunturišević held two sold-out shows at the Belgrade Youth Center on April 12 and 13, 2023.